Understanding Israeli probate and Succession Law in Israel

 What if There is No Will in my Inheritance Case?

-In the case of inheritance in the absence of a will, the distribution of the estate to the heirs according to the law will begin with a request for a succession order.
+In the case of inheritance in the absence of a will in Israel, the distribution of the estate to the heirs according to the law will begin with a request for a succession order.
 This request may be handed to either a branch of the Succession Registrar’s Bureau or one of the rabbinical courts in Israel.

 The succession order is a valid judicial order.
 Like a court order, it does not suffer obsolescence, and can be enforced years following its issuance.
-The order does not specify the details of the distribution of assets among the heirs, but only decides upon the identity of the heirs and their respective inheritance rights.
+The order does not specify the details of the distribution of assets among the heirs, but only decides upon the identity of the heirs and their respective inheritance rights and inheritance tax in Israel.

 The request for a succession order must be accompanied by several documents (one original alongside three copies):